CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/04-ACCESS-WORKSPACE-USING-BROWSER.md

    ![ws name.](media/89.png)

-5. The word application will launch and will look similar to the screenshot below.
+5. The Word application will launch and will look similar to the screenshot below.

    ![ws name.](media/130.png)